Valley reacts to possible impacts of proposed gun bills

 "It's just the invasion of someone's personal rights," Wood said.

-One bill, SB 16, expands the definition of an assault weapon and would prohibit "any person from importing, selling, transferring, manufacturing, purchasing, possessing, or transporting an assault firearm" as a Class 6 felony, according to a summary of the bill.
+, expands the definition of an assault weapon and would prohibit "any person from importing, selling, transferring, manufacturing, purchasing, possessing, or transporting an assault firearm" as a Class 6 felony, according to a summary of the bill.
 It would also make it a Class 1 misdemeanor "to import, sell, barter, or transfer any firearm magazine designed to hold more than 10 rounds of ammunition."

 Wood said the Second Amendment does not define what a firearm is.